graemeboulton/portfolio-website/_posts/2025-12-11-project-overview.md

 ---
-title: "Technical overview of jobs insight project"
+title: "Jobs insight project is now live - here's a high level overview of how it was created"
 date: 2025-12-11 12:00:00 +0000
 categories:
   - blog